matheusamazonas/ttg_site/index.md

 // For asynchronous generation public async Task<Mesh> GenerateTerrainAsync(CancellationToken token);
 ```
 The asynchronous method supports task cancellation via a cancellation token.
-If the token's source is cancelled, a `TaskCanceledException` might be thrown.
+If the token's source is cancelled, an `OperationCanceledException` might be thrown.

 It's important to point out that the user is responsible for resource management (in this case, meshes).
 The API doesn't automatically clean terrain meshes up.